 On an interactive drawing board, visitors are challenged to come up with and draw the location of where they think the waterline was located.
 If you do so, the map comes to life.
 Your drawing and the answers you provide are part of an animated film that explains where the Waterline was located and why precisely there.

 Open the valves!

 Never in the history of the waterline was it actually put to use as a defensive measure against the dangers of water.
 However, with our gamer table you can simulate such an event as if it really happened!
 You’ll be provided troops, forts and water to defend the land.
 You’ll experience how to keep the enemy at bay by opening valves and filling the Waterline with the right amount of water.
 But beware!
 If you fill it with too much water, the enemy will sale across with its ships and you’ll lose.

-An eight-metre-long film is projected on a semi-circular wall.
+An eight meter wide film is projected on a semi-circular wall.
 The story is about Holland during World War I.

 Under the art and video direction of IJsfontein, a film was made about the life of everyday soldiers during the war.
 To achieve this, unique archival footage was used.
 We delayed, stabilised, edited and reframed the footage.
 As a result, the images are less choppy, do not have the ‘slapstick’ effect of old movies and generally look more modern.
 On the basis of photographs and archival footage, 3D 4K animations were created so that this history could be brought to life on the big screen.
 In this way, the images fit better with the mood of the story that is told.
 Furthermore, the music by Erik Henze beautifully accompanies the film.
 Watch the trailer below: